 What are terpenes

 Like all plants, cannabis has complex chemistry.
-Throughout its evolution, it has developed hundreds of chemicals to help aid in its survival and reproduction, including a class of compounds called terpenes, a type of aromatic hydrocarbon.
-Although they are often associated with cannabis, they are found throughout the plant and animal kingdoms and may have remarkable therapeutic benefits.
+Throughout its evolution, it has developed hundreds of chemicals to help aid in its survival and reproduction.
+This includes a class of compounds called terpenes, a type of aromatic hydrocarbon.
+Although they are often associated with cannabis, they are found throughout the plant and animal kingdoms.
+We’re now finding them to have remarkable therapeutic benefits.

 what are terpenes and why do they exist?

 Marijuana terpenes and terpenoids are often used to denote the same chemicals.
 There is, however, an essential difference between the two.
 The scientific terpenes definition is a chemical that contains only hydrogen and carbon, whereas terpenoids can contain other atoms, like oxygen.

 Terpenes play an important role in helping the cannabis plant to survive.
 Cannabis terpenes fend off predators while attracting species that help the plant pollinate and reproduce.
 Terpenes in cannabis are made from small, sebaceous cells within the leaves.
 These cells are like miniature factories, churning out terpenes that the plant needs, depending on the season and the threats it may face.

 Terpenes are extracted from cannabis using steam distillation and vaporization.
 They tend to be quite volatile compounds, meaning, those who sell bottled essential oils and their derivatives need to ensure that they retain their unique chemical makeup.